Follow @onthisdayELA on Instagram for daily updates!

 July 23, 1888 – American novelist and screenwriter Raymond Chandler was born in Chicago.
 After losing his job in the Great Depression, Chandler found more time to write, publishing The Big Sleep in 1939.
 He wrote several more novels and short stories, and is credited with creating the “hard-boiled detective” stock character in literature and films.

-July 24, 1901 – William Sydney Porter, known by his pen name as O. Henry, was released from a three year prison sentence on embezzlement charges.
+July 24, 1901 – William Sydney Porter, known by his pen name as O. Henry, was released from a three year prison sentence for embezzlement.
 It appears that while O. Henry was a brilliant writer, he was a rather careless banker, resulting in a two year run from the law, where the author hid from the government in Honduras.
 Although he served three years in prison, Porter continued to write under a pen name, publishing 14 stories while he was in jail.

 July 25, 1941 – Emmett Till was born in Chicago.
 At the age of 14, Emmett was brutally mutilated, shot, and thrown in a river for whistling at a white woman.
 His mother’s insistence on an open casket opened many’s eyes to the brutality of Jim Crow laws and made Till a historic icon of the Civil Rights movement.
 Emmett Till has been honored in poems, songs, plays, and novels, and was likely an influence on Harper Lee’s To Kill a Mockingbird.